 No. Stanford does not arrange for your stay prior to your scheduled arrival date nor can host families accommodate you before or after the official program dates.
 Your room will not be ready and available if you arrive at your host family’s home before the program begins.
-The rooms in the Fondation are also not available before that date.
-The Paris Center can suggest a list of cheap hotels in Paris, should you be arriving early or leaving late.
 Please note as well that you cannot arrive late for orientation and must arrive on the scheduled arrival date (no later).
 In case of an emergency before the beginning of the program, please contact the Center.

 The Center asks each host to provide Internet access to the student.
 The type of connection and the availability of the network however may vary.
-Students will have to work out with their family members or with the Fondation staff how to connect to the Internet in their residence.
-Families and the Fondation are responsible for contacting their provider to troubleshoot any malfunction (servicing may take up to 7 days in France).
+Students will have to work out with their family members how to connect to the Internet in their residence.
+Families are responsible for contacting their provider to troubleshoot any malfunction (servicing may take up to 7 days in France).

 Living with a French Family